Jochy Hernández: Health problems and death

+Hernández died at the Centro Médico UCE in Santo Domingo, on 30 April 1994, at the age of 30.

 Personal life

 Hernández married television news reporter and actress María del Carmen Hernández; the couple had three children.
 One of his children, José Carlos, a rock musician, was murdered in Santo Domingo during 2012.
 He also has a daughter, Cindy Marie Hernández.